Savannah Chrisley Stuns In Pink Leather Jacket: ‘Stop Worrying About Other People Understanding You’

 Savannah Chrisley is flooring Instagram with another stunning photo.

 As those who follow the reality star on social media know, the Chrisley Knows Best star loves to share fashion-forward photos of herself on the platform as well as photos that include positive messages.
-The family-oriented star also shares plenty of photos with her famous family and with almost every photo and video that she posts for fans, she earns a ton of attention.
+The family-oriented star also shares plenty of photos with her famous family, and with almost every photo and video that she posts for fans, she earns a ton of attention.

 In the most recent photo that was shared for her legion of fans, Savannah stuns in an up-close and personal shot.
-In the image, the blond beauty stands in front of a white background and looks up to the sky.
-She is all smiles for the shot as she wears her short locks down and straight as well as a beautiful face of makeup that comes complete with eyeliner, mascara, blush, highlighter, and lipgloss.
+In the image, the blond beauty stands in front of a white background, looking up to the sky.
+She is all smiles for the shot as she wears her short locks down and straight.
+She wears a beautiful face of makeup that comes complete with eyeliner, mascara, blush, highlighter, and lipgloss.

-The reality star looks chic in a grey v-neck t-shirt that has a few holes in it as well as a leather pink jacket on top.
-Savannah also dons a pair of dark denim and a belt around her waist for the look.
-In the caption of the image, the 22-year-old penned a sweet message for fans and since the post went live on her account, it’s earned her a lot of attention from her nearly 2 million Instagram followers.
+The reality star looks chic in a grey v-neck t-shirt that has a few holes in it, with a pink leather jacket on top.
+Savannah also wears a pair of dark denim and a belt around her waist for the look.

+In the caption of the image, the 22-year-old penned a sweet message for fans, and since the post went live on her account, it’s earned her a lot of attention from her nearly 2 million Instagram followers.

 View this post on Instagram